-Exit costs - In determining the present value of exit costs, management's calculation assumes that all such works will be paid on the exit of properties.
+- Exit costs In determining the present value of exit costs, management's calculation assumes that all such works will be paid on the exit of properties.
 In reality, spend is likely to be incurred in the period leading up to the date of any exit but management believes their methodology provides a materially accurate estimate of exit costs.
 These have been capitalised within the right of use asset.
-This is in line with the Group's property, plant and equipment capitalisation policy.
+This is in line with the Group's property, plant and equipment capitalisation policy. - Expired leases where there is a dilapidation provision in respect to an expired lease, the remaining provision is released to the profit and loss account when the contract expires.